dobots/website/_posts/2012-02-27-the-renormalization-group.md

 description:
 category:
 tags: []
+author: annevanrossum
 ---
 {% include JB/setup %}

-# The renormalization group on networks, an introduction
+# The renormalization group on networks

 Modern physics is actually one big quest to solve the many-body problem.
 Most often stated in soundbites invented by famous people from for example the